AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/configure.md

 ## Configuring the migration

-There are two ways to configure the Data Migration Tool:
+There are two ways to configure the [!DNL Data Migration Tool]:

-*  Configure the Data Migration Tool in a separate module (recommended)
+*  Configure the [!DNL Data Migration Tool] in a separate module (recommended)
-*  Change the Data Migration Tool configuration in the `<your Magento 2 install dir>/vendor/magento/data-migration-tool/etc/` directory.
+*  Change the [!DNL Data Migration Tool] configuration in the `<your Magento 2 install dir>/vendor/magento/data-migration-tool/etc/` directory.

 To use source control to manage your migration configuration and use it for deployment, you must create a separate module.
-If you plan to run the Data Migration Tool locally only, you can edit files in the `<your Magento 2 install dir>/vendor/magento/data-migration-tool/` directory directly.
+If you plan to run the [!DNL Data Migration Tool] locally only, you can edit files in the `<your Magento 2 install dir>/vendor/magento/data-migration-tool/` directory directly.

 ### Configure migration in a separate module